ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 !!! example "Task 2.1 - Fixed Magnetization"

     1. Run this calculation and check everything worked as expected.
-What is the final energy?
+What is the final total energy?

         ??? success "Answer"
-            The final energy should be -55.52528610 Ry.
+            The final total energy should be -55.52528610 Ry.

     2. Now make a copy of the calculation directory and in this new directory, modify the input file to allow for spin polarization.
 Try running the calculation